mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/release-notes/2.2.0/index.md

 ### Better integration with VMware vSphere

-Ability to use CAPI vSphere Provider while provisioning DKP cluster on vSphere.
-An Infrastructure Ops Manager can manage bootstrapping of VMs on a DKP cluster, which enables better productivity and speed of deploying VMs on DKP in a VMWare environment, including FIPS builds and air-gapped deployments.
+You can use CAPI vSphere Provider while provisioning a DKP cluster on vSphere, which allows you to manage bootstrapping of VMs on a DKP cluster.
+This gives you improved productivity and speed of deploying VMs on DKP in a VMWare environment, including FIPS builds and air-gapped deployments.

-### Zero downtime upgrades for air-gapped deployments.
+### Zero downtime upgrades for air-gapped deployments

-Kubernetes Operators and other IT operations team members can use their laptops or USB drive to transfer pre-created bundles including OS dependencies and DKP binaries into an air gapped environment with no external connectivity.
-This improves availability of the DKP air-gapped deployment and productivity of the IT operations team.
+Kubernetes Operators and other IT operations team members can use your laptop or USB drive to transfer pre-created bundles, including OS dependencies and DKP binaries into an air-gapped environment with no external connectivity.
+This improves the availability of the DKP air-gapped deployment and productivity of your IT operations team.

 ### Unified user interfaces

-Provides a smooth experience independent of where the customer starts their journey.
-A DKP Essential customer can just update their license to avail DKP Enterprise features without having to learn another interface.
+This provides a smooth experience independent of where you start your journey.
+A DKP Essential customer can simply update your license to access DKP Enterprise features without having to learn another interface.

 ### Kaptain AI/ML, D2iQ’s AI/ML offering

-You can easily launch this feature as a catalog application, for better integrated with DKP 2.2 as well as support other platforms such as Amazon AWS AKS and Microsoft Azure EKS.
+For better integrated with DKP 2.2 you can easily launch this feature as a catalog application, as well as support other platforms such as Amazon AWS, AKS, and Microsoft Azure EKS.
 This extends D2iQ’s openness to support Kubernetes platforms beyond DKP with Kaptain.
-Kaptain enables an organization to develop, deploy, and run entire ML workloads in production at scale with consistency and reliability.
+Kaptain enables an organization to develop, deploy, and run entire ML workloads in production, at scale, with consistency and reliability.

 ### DKP Insights

-A new predictive analytics capability that provides greater support productivity, speed, and reduced cost.
-An Insights module integrated into DKP, collects configuration, logs, events, and metrics from DKP deployments and generates predictive insights on potential issues of varying critical levels so that an Infrastructure Ops.
-Manager can quickly identify and resolve issues that would save a lot of time and money by not escalating to D2IQ's support.
-An Infrastructure Ops.
-Manager can filter the insight summary cards by one or many insight categories for a selected cluster and project
+This new predictive analytics tool provides greater support productivity, speed, and reduced costs.
+An Insights module integrated into DKP collects configuration, logs, events, and metrics from DKP deployments and generates predictive insights on potential issues of varying critical levels.
+This enables you to quickly identify and resolve issues that would save a lot of time and money by not escalating to D2IQ's support.
+You can filter the insight summary cards by one or many insight categories for a selected cluster and project.

 ## Component updates